 I have learned to be content whatever the circumstances – Apostle Paul

 I shared a message a few years back in my local church on a youth Sunday.
-The topic I had chosen was “Challenges of modern Youth”.
+The topic I had chosen was “Challenges of Modern Youth”.
 When I was growing up in India, there was only one TV channel.
 When I gave the sermon on that Sunday morning there were 300+ TV channels.
-In my younger days, there was only one movie shown on television per week, which was not part of our parents approved list.
-But then it has increased to more than 30+ movie channels which showed various movies all days, all night and all weak.
+In my younger days, there was only one movie shown on television per week, which was not part of our parent’s approved list.
+But then it has increased to more than 30+ movie channels which showed various movies all day, all night, and all week.
 Things have changed and the options have increased over the years.
-A few months back, my son showed his WhatsApp message with the video of his friend on a cruise.
-His friend was proudly showing off his room in cruise and shared the video with the entire class.
+A few months back, my son showed his WhatsApp message with a video of his friend on a cruise.
+His friend was proudly showing off his room on a cruise and shared the video with the entire class.
 There is big peer pressure on parents as well as on children due to the mere comparison.
-The social image in our society today is measured based on “things” we own and “things” we do compare to what others own and do.
+The social image in our society today is measured based on “things” we own and “things” we do compared to what others own and do.

 Aligns with God’s Purpose

 Being content is all about living life happily with what you have without worrying about what others have.
-Lack of contentment at times leads us into spiritual, emotional and physical issues.
+Lack of contentment at times leads us to spiritual, emotional, and physical issues.
 Living a life which you are not destined to live for leads to complicated consequences.
-God created everyone one of us with a beautiful plan and purpose.
+God created every one of us with a beautiful plan and purpose.
 He gave us skills and talents to achieve the purpose for which we were created.
-But if we are not content with the purpose He gave us and look at ways to achieve a purpose which is not ours then soon we will end up getting lost in a cloud of confusion.
+But if we are not content with the purpose He gave us and look at ways to achieve a purpose that is not ours then soon we will end up getting lost in a cloud of confusion.
 Then we can’t question God for our situation but instead, trace back our path and align our life back to God’s plan.

 Avoid Financial trap